fbielejec/fbielejec.github.io/_posts/2026-04-24-gem-bear-market-models.md

 **Models and their parameter configs**:

-We use the so called "bear" and a "ranging" specialist model, GEM models with their parameters selected towards capital preservation and cautious exploration of the token universe, respectively:
+We use the so called "bear" and a "ranging" specialist models, GEM models with their parameters selected towards capital preservation and cautious exploration of the token universe, respectively:

 | | Bear | Ranging |
 |---|---|---|